fernandezdlg/Housing-Check/README.md

 This system analyzes photos of house rooms, detects problems, and marks them with red circles at their pixel coordinates.

+## Running

+- Use environment.yml to create a conda environment with required packages.
+- Fill in your api keys.
+For reference, see `template.env`.
+- Run via `python -m streamlit run streamlit-image-uploader/app.py`

 ## Features

 - **AI-Powered Problem Detection**: Uses Google's Gemini AI to identify issues like cracks, water damage, mold, etc.